richardharmadi/yolov2-caffe-inference/README.md

-# YOLOV2 on Caffe
+# YOLOv2 - Caffe Inference
-This is an implementation of YOLO v2 inferenced using Caffe (pyCaffe) framework
+This is an implementation of YOLO v2 inference engine using Caffe (pyCaffe) framework.
+We are not going to train YOLO model from scratch, but convert it using the provided converter instead.

 ## What's inside
 - Yolo to Caffe model converter (thanks to [Duangenquan](https://github.com/duangenquan/YoloV2NCS))